-This Hibernation Theme page is filled with preschool activities and ideas for all areas of your classroom.
+This Hibernation Preschool Theme page is filled with preschool activities and ideas for all areas of your classroom.

 What is Hibernation anyway?!
 Technically, it is a time when animals sleep through the cold winter.
 However, it is very, very different than a human's deep sleep.
 An animal can actually be moved or touched and not even be aware of it!

-A hibernating animal's body temperature drops drastically and thier breathing slows.
+A hibernating animal's body temperature drops drastically and their breathing slows.
 Their body fat (from all of the extra eating they did in the summer and fall to prepare for this time) gets them through the winter.
 During the winter, these animals can actually be moved or touched and not even be aware of it!
 In springtime when they awaken, they are very thin, but healthy.

 Now, here's something you may not have known: Bears do NOT hibernate!
 I know, I know...it just CAN'T be a myth!